laravel/docs/authentication.md

 #### Laravel's Built-in Browser Authentication Services

 Laravel includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
 These features provide cookie based authentication for requests that are initiated from web browsers.
 They provide methods that allow you to verify a user's credentials and authenticate the user.
 In addition, these services will automatically store the proper data in the user's session and issue the proper session cookie.
+A discussion of how to use these services is contained within this documentation.

 **Jetstream / Fortify**